zippiehq/vcr/README.md

 ```

 ## 💡 **Pro Tips**
+- Use `vcr create` to quickly start new projects from templates
 - Use `dev` profile for fast development loops
 - Use `prod` profile for verifiable, attested builds
 - RISC-V builds create deterministic LinuxKit images
 - Cartesi machine integration provides VM-level verification
 - All artifacts include cryptographic hashes for verification
+- Port 8080 conflicts will error out with helpful resolution suggestions

 ---